30th May 2022 by Marine Scotland Communications

 Operated by the Marine Scotland directorate of the Scottish Government, SCObs samples temperature, salt content (salinity), chemistry (nutrients, ocean acidification), microscopic plants (algal pigments, phytoplankton) and animals (zooplankton) weekly around the Scottish coast.

-2nd June 2020 by Marine Scotland Communications
+2nd June 2020 by Marine Directorate Communications

 As an organisation that deals with regulation and enforcement, the COVID-19 pandemic has created some challenges for us and we are committed to doing everything we can to limit the spread of the virus, and to protect our own people as they carry out their duties.
 Whilst we haven’t stopped all of our surveillance and…

-3rd February 2020 by Marine Scotland Communications
+3rd February 2020 by Marine Directorate Communications

 Two scientists from Marine Scotland Science (MSS), Dr Eileen Bresnan and Dr Margarita Machairopoulou, have been involved in the first ever assessment of the status of the plankton community in UK waters.
 Led by the University of Plymouth, scientists from all around the UK joined together to share their datasets and knowledge to fill in…

-19th December 2019 by Marine Scotland Communications
+19th December 2019 by Marine Directorate Communications

 A team of scientists, with the lead author from Marine Scotland Science (MSS), have had a paper published in the Deep Sea Research Part I journal describing the deep sea communities of the Rosemary Bank Seamount Marine Protected Area (MPA) in the North East Atlantic.
 The paper provides essential baseline information on the composition of…